-Transportation between, within, and around the Robert C. Pew Grand Rapids Campus and the Allendale Campus is easy, convenient, and free.
+Transportation between, within, and around the Grand Rapids Campuses and the Allendale Campus is easy, convenient, and free.

 Grand Valley State University offers five designated routes for students, faculty members, and staff members.
 All Grand Valley and The Rapid routes are free to ride with your student or faculty/staff ID card.
 All Grand Valley routes are listed as follows.
 Please view other routes at www.ridetherapid.org.